hamidrezanikbkht/salon/README.md

 - Developed by hamidreza nikbakht

-- Created - 2024-11-26
+- Created - 2025

-- Technologies Used - Html , css , js , React.js
+- Technologies Used - Html , css , js ,

-- Hooks Used : useState

 - Role - Frontend

-- How to reach me : with my [instagram]([https://www.instagram.com/pouria_farahani_developer) and [linkedin](https://www.linkedin.com/in/pouria-farahani-developer](https://www.instagram.com/hamidrezanikbakht?igsh=dTRxeTdudDRpbmc0))
+- How to reach me : with my [instagram](https://www.instagram.com/hamidrezanikbakht?igsh=dTRxeTdudDRpbmc0)
-- How to reach me : with my [link]
+- How to reach me : with my [link](in/hamidreza-nikbakht-787164334
+)